lgbrownjr/ser2bt-bridge/README.md

     key_mgmt=WPA-PSK
 }
 ```
-  - Copy the block above and paste it in */etc/wpa_supplicant/wpa_supplicant.conf*
-   - One for each network you want to add.
+- One block for each network you want to add.
  - Make sure to set the ssid and psk as needed.
-Be sure to test each network.
+ - **Be sure to test each network.**
 ###### We're Done!
 If everything went as planned, your *raspberry pi zero w* should be acting like a serial to bluetooth bridge, allowing you to connect to a switches console port via bluetooth from your computer.
 - Now, reboot your *raspberry pi zero w*.
 - After the raspberry pi has rebooted, use your PC/laptop to pair with it.
 - Look for a device advertising your pi's *hostname*
 - The Pi should advertise that it supports serial communications, so you'll be able to associate it with your PC's com/ttyUSBx/ttyACMx ports.
   - Keep in mind, that no pin will be requested.
 Your PC should just pair with the pi.